TeslaNeuro/ESP32_DS18B20_Wi-Fi_MQTT_TEMPERATURE_LOGGER/README.md

 ### Disclaimer

 This project is provided "as-is" without warranty of any kind.
 The author is not liable for any damages arising from the use of this project.

+### Additional Notes
+Should you want to use/modify/edit/reference it for commercial, corporate and company needs you must gain full permission of usage and discuss licensing from myself.
+Otherwise, Feel free to play around with the code to make it custom to your own requirements.

+You are welcome to contact me should you have any general and technical questions.